Administrative divisions of India: Tiers of India

+Tiers of Government

+The diagram below outlines the three tiers of government : union, state and local government.

+Sub-national zones

+Administrative zones

 The states of India have been grouped into six zones having an Advisory Council "to develop the habit of cooperative working" among these States.
 Zonal Councils were set up vide Part-III of the States Reorganisation Act, 1956.
 The North Eastern States' special problems are addressed by another statutory body - The North Eastern Council, created by the North Eastern Council Act, 1971.
 The present composition of each of these Zonal Councils is as under: